afaundez/jekyll-favicon/README.md

 ## Usage

-Note: this plugin does not work with the [github-pages](https://pages.github.com) build, but you can generate the site and push it.
+If you are going to use this plugin in a hosted build/service, be sure that they include your plugins as part of the process.
+You can check [running example](https://afaundez.gitlab.io/jekyll-favicon-example/) hosted by [GitLab](https://about.gitlab.com/features/pages/).

+As [Github Pages](https://pages.github.com) build doesn't load custom plugins, this plugin won't work.
+As an alternative, you can build your site and push all files (for example, build to `docs`, version it and push it, although this works only for project pages).

 ### Generator